venicegeo/documentation/convert.md

 ## Convert from decimal degrees to MGRS coordinates

-To convert decimal degrees to MGRS coordinates, specify the geodetic coordinates using the `lat` and `lon` parameters.
+To convert decimal degrees to MGRS coordinates, specify the geocentric coordinates using the `lat` and `lon` parameters.
 For example:

 > /v1/convert?from=decdeg&to=mgrs&lat=37.616512715282965&lon=55.75761701627411